The Serious Games Society (SGS) is the think tank where the future of games for learning can be discussed and put into practise.

 SGs are becoming a valid tool for learning and training.
 Educators, trainers, consultants etc. will be able to exploit reliable information and services to select the most suited games for their specific needs and objectives.
 SGs will be able to adapt contents and presentation modalities to the different user needs and preferences.
 This will be achieved thanks to methodologies and tools dedicated to the design, authoring, configuration/ adaptation and use of SGs.
 A comprehensive framework of services (including learning analytics, dialogue management, virtual characters’ emotion management, etc.) will be available in a cloud, for efficient and effective development of SGs, featuring extensive interoperability.
 Such services will provide adaptivity, personalization, user profiling and coaching, automatic dialogue and virtual character management.
 The SGS’s engagement is towards the birth and uptake of a science of SG analysis, design and utilization.

-The Serious Games Society was born from the GALA Network of Excellence, a multidisciplinary consortium of 30 partners from all over the EU.
+The Serious Games Society was born from the GALA Network of Excellence, a multidisciplinary consortium of 30 partners from all over Europe.
 It comprised universities, research centers, SMEs and large enterprises.

-The GALA project was funded in the Seventh Framework Programme from October 2011 to October 2014.
+The GALA project was funded in the 7th Framework Programme from October 2010 to Septembber 2014.

 The Serious Games Society was born in 2013 from the GALA Network of Excellence, a multidisciplinary consortium of 30 partners from all over the EU.
 It comprised universities, research centers, SMEs and large enterprises.
 In the same year, the SGS founded the International Journal of Serious Games and the Games and Learning Alliance Conference (GALA Conf).